ChROnoScOpE World Guide

 Use Alt Click to overwrite a star.

-The best way to switch to the previous map is the key combination B B. The first B open the map table with the recent maps – the second B selects the second map.
+The best way to switch to the previous map is the key combination B B. The first B opens the map table with the recent maps – the second B selects the second map of the list.

 The ChronoCursor can be put anywhere on the map.
 It marks the position where the Chronoscope opens for shared ChronoLinks.